 - Cleaning the surfaces to be glued using light sandpapers and acetone, then allowing it to dry.

 - Apply the glue on the surfaces of the assembling parts.
-In some cases, the application is done on one part (single sided) and the other part is joined to it (without drying) using a clamp for several minutes to hours depending on the type of glue.
+In some cases, the application is done on one part (single-sided) and the other part is joined to it (without drying) using a clamp for several minutes to hours depending on the type of glue.
 In other cases, the glue is applied to both surfaces and allowed to dry.
-After drying, it is activated again using heat and immediately the two parts are joined together and allowed to dry at normal temperature, giving a full strength bond in 24 hours.
-This method is called double sided dry application method and it’s often used where strong bonds are very indispensable.
+After drying, it is activated again using heat.
+And immediately the two parts are joined together and allowed to dry at normal temperature, giving a full strength bond in 24 hours.
+This method is called a double-sided dry application method, and it’s often used where strong bonds are very indispensable.

-In addition, some shoe glues are formulated for instant fixing without any need for clamping.
+Also, some shoe glues are there for instant fixing without any need for clamping.